cmhume/eCommerce_Business_Trends/README.md

 - What type of products would a company expect to buy more of depending on the season?
 - Analyse reviews and develop predictive model based on the given parameters.

-#### Planning Meeting:

-* Every Monday we will meet to plan the deliverables and responsibilities for the entire week.
-Everyone will work on their branch or feature branch on Github.

-- **Google Drive:** To add websites with data, brainstorm topics to choose from, and share our files for the project

 ## Database